hegedus-mark/AdventOfCode2024/README.md

 To run the solutions, follow these steps:

 1. Clone this repository to your local machine.
+2. Download the input files for each day from the [Advent of Code website](https://adventofcode.com/2024) and place them in the respective `Solutions/DayX/` folders.
-2. Open the project in your preferred C# IDE or terminal.
+3. Open the project in your preferred C# IDE or terminal.
-3. Build and run the project.
+4. Build and run the project.
 You can invoke the solutions for a specific day by running the respective methods (e.g., `Day1.Part1()`).

 The terminal-based navigation will be implemented soon, and you’ll be able to navigate through the solutions using simple commands.